Charities & Not-for-Profit

 - More than 50% of charities and not-for-profits have no-one in their team, or amongst their trustees, with the professional experience to make informed decisions about their property portfolio

-In the most recent Charity Property Matters Survey, it was revealed that 45% of UK charities believe issues relating to properties are a barrier to delivering their charity objectives.
+A recent Charity Property Matters Survey revealed that 45% of UK charities believe issues relating to properties are a barrier to delivering their charity objectives.
 Find out more about the results of the survey by taking a look at our key findings infographic.

 Failure to manage properties correctly can result in severe financial consequences and even legal action against trustees.
 That is why we created a multi-disciplinary team of property specialists, with a unique blend of skills and expertise, to help not-for-profit organisations optimise the use and value of all their properties.

-To speak to a member of the charities and not-for-profit team today, contact us by calling one of our UK offices, or complete our online enquiry form and we will get straight back to you.
+To speak to a member of the charities and not-for-profit team today, call Phil Winckles, or complete our online enquiry form and we will get straight back to you.
 Contemplating an office move?
 Explore your options and find out how we can help.

 How we can help